prabhjot93/All-Projects-Portfolio-Link/README.md

 [Click here to view my Projects Portfolio ](https://www.datascienceportfol.io/prabhjotkaur12345)

-Please view my all projects/reports related to Data analysis:
+Please view my all projects/reports related to Data analysis at one place:

 Using Visualization tool- Power BI,
 SQL Projects using MSSQL Server,